 - Slightly unsettled low-speed ride

 Looking for a new SUV?
-The car market is full of crossovers and 4x4s at the moment, so we'll understand why you're confused by all the choices.
-What is an SUV?
-SUV...
+You're not the only one.
+The car market is full of crossovers and 4x4s at the moment, so we understand why you're confused by all...

 Skoda is a Czech firm with a strong range of excellent cars such as the Fabia, Octavia, Superb, Rapid and Yeti.
 It has a rich history spanning over 100 years, but the company started off in 1895 as a bicycle manufacturer called Laurin & Klement, and was bought out in 1924 by an arms firm called Skoda Works.